mconlon17/vivo-pump/examples/mentoring/README.md

 # Managing mentoring relationships in VIVO

-Chair of committee, professional mentoring, other types of person-to-person scholarly relationships.
+Professional mentoring, graduate or undergrauate degree mentoring, other types of person-to-person mentoring relationships.

 To enter a mentoring relationship, there are seven attributes